-To promote respect and rehabilitative peaceful co-existence among the prison population, staff chaplains of the various faiths and Native American Spiritual Leaders, there will be combined “Peace and Reconciliation” ceremonies in every institution statewide Jan.
-26-31.
+To promote respect and peaceful co-existence among the prison population, staff chaplains and Native American Spiritual Leaders, will hold a Day of Peace and Reconciliation ceremonies in every institution statewide in January.

-According to Chaplain Charles Richey, Community Resources Manager for the Religious Programs Oversight Unit, “Staff chaplains realize that with many inmates, it is the inmate’s spiritual faith or religious beliefs that motivates them towards bringing about true rehabilitation in their own lives.”
+“Staff chaplains realize that with many inmates, it is the inmate’s spiritual faith or religious beliefs that motivates them towards bringing about true rehabilitation in their own lives,” said Chaplain Charles Richey, Community Resources Manager for the Religious Programs Oversight Unit.

 The intention of this event is to send a message from chaplains, the Department, inmates and community volunteers of the importance of peaceful coexistence.

-The Office of Public and Employee Communications and the Division of Rehabilitative Programs Media Center will be producing a video documentary reflecting various ceremonies conducted statewide.
+The Office of Public and Employee Communications and the Division of Rehabilitative Programs Media Center will produce a video documentary reflecting various ceremonies conducted statewide.